Tiyas-13/galleon/README.md

 - **Split expenses** — paid for the group?
 Split by amount or equally (1/N), log only your share, and route the rest to a splits account.
 When someone pays you back, just transfer it back
 - **Accounts** — track balances across checking, savings, cash, credit cards.
 Balances update automatically as you add transactions, and you can edit them inline at any time
 - **Budget groups** — group categories under a monthly target.
 Progress bars, overspend alerts, and smart spend tracking that handles savings transfers and reversals correctly
 - **Overview** — drag-and-drop widget grid.
 Add, remove, resize, and rearrange charts to build a dashboard that suits you.
-Layouts persist across sessions
+Layouts persist across sessions and never get corrupted by mobile views
 - **Home** — vault summary, net worth, this month's snapshot, and rotating quotes that aren't all Harry Potter

 ### AI (✦ Assistant)